cncf/gitvote/README.md

 Alternatively, if you have setup multiple configuration profiles, you can also start votes using any of them with the command `/vote-PROFILE`.

+> [!NOTE]
-Only repositories collaborators can create votes.
+> Only repositories collaborators can create votes.
 For organization-owned repositories, the list of collaborators includes outside collaborators, organization members that are direct collaborators, organization members with access through team memberships, organization members with access through default organization permissions, and organization owners.

 Shortly after the comment with the `/vote` command is posted, the vote will be created and the bot will post a new comment to the corresponding issue or pull request with the vote instructions.